education.vic.gov.au

 Moderation and quality assurance of the Disability Inclusion Profile

-Quality assurance and moderation processes are in place to ensure that facilitators are consistently and accurately capturing student need across the state.
-This process occurs automatically as part of the profile process.
+Every profile report is subject to quality assurance and may also be subject to moderation processes.
+These processes are in place to ensure that facilitators are consistently and accurately capturing student need across the state.
+This process occurs automatically as part of the profile process and is based upon the supporting information provided.

 This process is led by facilitator team leaders employed by the facilitator service.

-The moderation process will also confirm the agreed date (as a minimum the month and year) for the subsequent profile meeting, where applicable.
+The moderation process will also confirm the date (as a minimum the month and year) for the subsequent profile meeting, where applicable.
 This will align with the general rule that profiles should be reviewed no less than every 2 years (24 months).
+This may result in a final date for the subsequent profile meeting which varies from the indicative date discussed at the meeting.

 Tier 3 validation review